SableRaf/Illustrator-Scripting-Sublime-Text-Package/README.md

 **This is a work in progress.
 Please do not use for production.**

 Sublime Text 2 package for building extenscript (jsx) in Illustrator CC.
-Based on the [package for After Effects](https://github.com/seblavoie/After-Effects-Scripting-Sublime-Text-Package) by Seb Lavoie.
+Based on the [package for After Effects](https://github.com/seblavoie/After-Effects-Scripting-Sublime-Text-Package) by Seb Lavoie and the completion file from moluapple's [package for Illustrator and Indesign](https://github.com/moluapple/Sublime-Extendscript) (Windows only).

 ## Build System